solarwinds/solarwinds-otel-collector-releases/docs/development-guidelines.md

 _Example:_ `feature: add collector_name parameter to solarwindsextension`

 > [!WARNING]
-> Please pay extra attention to commit naming when creating a squash merge commits to protected branches.
+> Please pay extra attention to commit naming when creating squash merge commits to protected branches.

 ### Pull Requests
 Pull requests should reflect [branch name](#branches) they are created from.
 If the branch name is not descriptive enough, the pull request title should be adjusted to be as descriptive as possible.
 The format should be following: